amateur80lvl/blog/20240726-securing-home-network.md

 I felt myself like a suspect.
 Or a potential victim.
 They would understand nothing if I told them that there are simply containers on my three SBCs.
-But they are pretty sure there's a lot of valuable hardware in the suite 13, 666 Mazafaka street Horsedick city.
+But they are pretty sure there's a lot of valuable hardware in the suite 13 at 666 Mazafaka street Horsedick city.

 ## Requirements